Farmers Weekly Awards categories

 Dairy Farmer of the Year

-Innovative technical skills, cost management and seeking value where possible will be at the heart of this farmer in a hard-pressed dairy sector.
+Innovative technical skills, cost management and seeking value where possible will be at the heart of the hard-pressed dairy sector.
 The winner will exemplify all the skills needed to deliver a profitable and sustainable dairy business in the face of challenging market conditions.
+Entrants must be a hands-on farmer involved with all aspects of the farm business.

 Diversification Farmer of the Year